The Church Calendar: A year with Christ

 🔍 Sacred Symbolism

 Liturgical colors speak to the soul through the eyes, conveying spiritual truths without words.
-These colors help worshippers immediately understand the character and mood of each celebration, creating a complete environment for prayer that engages all the senses.
+These colors help worshippers immediately understand the character and mood of each celebration, creating a complete environment for prayer that engages all the senses in the act of worship — consistent with the Catholic understanding of the human person as an embodied soul.

 Purity, joy, glory

-Christmas, Easter, feasts of Christ and Mary, saints who were not martyrs
+Christmas, Easter, feasts of Christ and Mary, confessors and virgins

 Red